 Import and export of goods and services

-All proceeds from the export of goods must be repatriated to Malaysia in full as per the sales contract which must not exceed six months from the date of export.
+All proceeds from the export of goods must be received and repatriated directly and immediately to Malaysia in full as per the export sales contract which must not exceed six months from the date of export shipment.
 Settlement with the non-residents can be undertaken in ringgit or foreign currency.

 Foreign currency accounts

-Residents are free to open foreign currency accounts with licensed onshore banks and offshore banks.
+Residents are free to open foreign currency accounts with licensed onshore banks and non-resident financial institutions.

-For details on the foreign exchange administration rules of Malaysia, please visit http://www.bnm.gov.my/fxadmin.
+For further details on the foreign exchange administration rules of Malaysia, please visit http://www.bnm.gov.my/fxadmin.